Buffalo Alcohol and Drug Use Statistics

-- In 2019, Erie County was among the top localities in the state for hospital discharges due to opioid use.
+In 2019, Erie County ranked among the highest number of hospital discharges due to opioid use.

-- Between 2015 to 2017, the rate of overdose deaths by fentanyl tripled across NY in counties outside of NYC.
+Between 2015 to 2017, the rate of overdose deaths caused by fentanyl tripled in counties outside of NYC.

-If you’re one of the countless people around the county impacted by substance misuse, look for Buffalo drug rehabs to help you find your way to recovery.
+If you’re one of the countless people around the county impacted by substance abuse, look for Buffalo drug rehabs to help you find your way to recovery.

 The factors that contribute to your care costs vary depending on the type and severity of your addiction, as well as your location, what type of insurance you have, and what type of treatment you’re looking for.

-State-funded rehabs receive money from governmental bodies, both local and federal.
-These organizations may offer sliding-fee-scale payment options or rehab scholarships to those in need.
-If you want to explore free rehabs in Buffalo, call the Erie county social services office, or give us a call at 800-926-9037 (Who Answers?) anytime for help.
+State-funded facilities receive money from governmental bodies, both local and federal.
+These organizations may offer sliding-fee-scale payment options or scholarships to those in need.
+If you want to explore free drug rehabs and detox centers in Buffalo, call the Erie county social services office, or give us a call at 800-926-9037 (Who Answers?) anytime for help.

-Yes, provisions in the Affordable Care Act (ACA) and Mental Health Parity and Addiction Equity Act legally obligate alcohol and drug rehabs in New York to cover the cost of medically needed addiction services.
+Yes, provisions in the Affordable Care Act (ACA) and Mental Health Parity and Addiction Equity Act legally obligate alcohol and drug rehabs in Buffalo to cover the cost of medically needed addiction services.

 Medicaid is a government-funded health insurance coverage program for low-income residents.
 You can qualify by having an income below federal poverty standards or being pregnant or with children, and having an income at less than 133% of poverty standards.6 According to the Substance Abuse and Mental Health Administration (SAMHSA), 50 groups and facilities in and 25 miles around Buffalo accept Medicaid for services.7